 - Don’t assume that you’re naturally kind to yourself; really listen to the quality of the self-talk you identify with, using curiosity, kindness, and beginner’s mind – as if you never really heard your self-talk before.

 Learning to be more self-compassionate takes time; it’s a marathon, not a sprint, which is why setting the intention for the year is a useful timeframe.
-Many hidden aspects of ourselves are worth exploring and self-compassion can help light the way.
+Many hidden aspects of ourselves are worth exploring, and self-compassion can help light the way.
 As the 14th Dalai Lama said, “Be kind whenever possible.
 It is always possible.”

 Suggested weekly practice